peteroupc/peteroupc.github.io/bernoulli.md

 [^47]: However, the number of flips needed by this method will then grow without bound as $\lambda$ approaches 1.
 Also, this article avoids calling the value _X_ produced this way a "geometric" random variate.
 Indeed, there is no single way to give the probabilities of a "geometric" random variate; different academic works define the variate differently.

 [^48]: Schmon, S.M., Doucet, A. and Deligiannidis, G., 2019, April.
-Bernoulli race particle filters.
+"Bernoulli race particle filters."
 In The 22nd International Conference on Artificial Intelligence and Statistics (pp. 2350-2358).

 [^49]: Agrawal, Sanket, Dootika Vats, Krzysztof Łatuszyński, and Gareth O. Roberts.
 "Optimal scaling of MCMC beyond Metropolis."
 Advances in Applied Probability 55, no. 2 (2023): 492-509; also in "[**Optimal Scaling of MCMC Beyond Metropolis**](https://arxiv.org/abs/2104.02020)", arXiv:2104.02020 [stat.CO], 2021.